 In 2003, history repeated itself and Metal Magic had already outgrown its recently acquired manufacturing space.
 So, the company purchased property next door and built a new facility to operate in conjunction with the existing space.
 One year later, Metal Magic proudly opened its doors in the East through the acquisition of Redeen Engraving in Chicago.
 The nationwide success Metal Magic created by servicing customers through two locations has been tremendous.
 In 2005, Metal Magic proudly acquired Cordell Engraving, upon Bob Cordell's retirement from the industry.

 Although our company has grown rapidly to become a global leader in copper and brass die manufacturing, the same mission applies to every die today as it did when Charlie and Donna first opened the doors for business.
-Metal Magic's very first employee, Shawn Laidler, is our production manager and still oversees every die shipped to our customers each day.
-The culture created at Metal Magic through employees like Shawn has allowed our company to grow rapidly while maintaining exceptional quality at affordable prices.
+The culture created at Metal Magic through our employees has allowed our company to grow rapidly while maintaining exceptional quality at affordable prices.
 In fact, did you know Metal Magic has never raised its prices in all the years of making quality dies?
-As you can see, our history is scribed with rapid growth and a solid reputation…we are excited to see what magic will be created in the future!
+As you can see, our history is rich with rapid growth and a solid reputation…we are excited to see what magic will be created in the future!

 Metal Magic is committed to promoting a greener future.
 When you order dies from Metal Magic, you are ordering from a Green supplier!